Ruth Bader Ginsburg Hospitalized After Having Chills and Fever

-Supreme Court Justice Ruth Bader Ginsburg was admitted to Johns Hopkins Hospital in Baltimore on Friday evening after coming down with the chills and a fever.
+Supreme Court Justice Ruth Bader Ginsburg was hospitalized on Friday evening after coming down with the chills and a fever, the high court announced Saturday.

 “Justice Ruth Bader Ginsburg was admitted to Johns Hopkins Hospital in Baltimore, Maryland, last night after experiencing chills and fever earlier in the day.
 She was initially evaluated at Sibley Memorial Hospital in Washington, D.C. before being transferred to Johns Hopkins Hospital for further evaluation and treatment of any possible infection,” Supreme Court spokeswoman Kathleen Arberg said in a statement.
 “With intravenous antibiotics and fluids, her symptoms have abated and she expects to be released from the hospital as early as Sunday morning.”

-Earlier November, a stomach bug forced the 86-year-old to miss arguments on November 13th.
+Earlier November, a stomach bug forced the 86-year-old to miss arguments.
 She returned for a public meeting on November 18th.

 Ginsburg — often referred to as the “notorious RBG” in liberal circles — has experienced several health issues in recent years.
 The justice broke three of her ribs in a fall last November and underwent surgery for cancer on her lung in December 2018.
 She received radiation treatment for pancreatic cancer in August.